NOAA-GFDL/HPC-ME/ppp/README.md

 # Bind in necessary locations (setup folder, workflow folder, data locations)
 apptainer exec --writable-tmpfs --bind [Path/to/setup/folder]:/mnt --bind [Path/to/fre-worflows]:/mnt2 --bind [Path/to/gridspec location]:/mnt/[experiment-name]_grid:ro --bind [Path/to/history/files]:/mnt/history:ro [Path/to/created/container] /exec/runscript.sh
 ```
+NOTE: It is essential that binding is done correctly as the container’s runscript relies heavily on these paths.

 Here,
 - `--writable-tmpfs` allows files in the container to be editable, but temporarily (as long as the container is running)